Benjamin Brice: Civil War

-Postbellum career
+Postwar career

 In 1866, Brice was promoted to brigadier general in the regular army during the reorganization of the staff corps.
 Brice's position as paymaster was often used for political leverage.
 In 1867, General Grant had the pay of Col. Gordon Granger suspended because of an unauthorized absence.
 Granger and Grant had been adversaries since the beginning of the war, and Grant hindered Granger's advancement, stating that he was "outspoken and rough in manner, kindly and sympathetic at heart ...
 His independence occasionally came near to insubordination, and at ordinary times he lacked energy."

 Brice also officially interceded on behalf of his friend James Magoffin, a Confederate Quartermaster assigned to the far West supplying the forces of Henry H. Sibley and John W. Baylor.
 In the fall of 1865, Magoffin went to Washington to seek amnesty from President Andrew Johnson for his activities on behalf of the Confederacy, but was unsuccessful until Brice's intervention in 1866.

 After the war, Brice remained in charge of the Pay Department in Washington D.C. until 1872, when he retired from active duty.
 He died in 1892 and was interred at the Soldier's Home National Cemetery in Washington.
 His brother in law was Bvt.
 Maj.
 Gen. William Scott Ketchum.